-7. Colleges don’t provide evaluations for learning and attention issues.
+7. Colleges don’t provide evaluations for learning and thinking differences.

-After high school, your child will have to go for a private evaluation if he wants updated test results, or if he suspects he may have an undiagnosed learning or attention issue.
+After high school, your child will have to go for a private evaluation if he wants updated test results, or if he suspects he may have an undiagnosed learning or thinking difference.

-There are big differences between supports in high school and in college for students with learning and attention issues.
+There are big differences between supports in high school and in college for students with learning and thinking differences.
 But while you can’t play a direct role once your child is in college, there are still things you can do to help him succeed.
 For instance, you can work together to create a time management system.